 Juneteenth is the oldest celebration commemorating the ending of slavery in the United States.
 It was on June 19th, 1865 (two and a half years after the Emancipation Proclamation was in effect) that the Union soldiers landed at Galveston, Texas with news that the war had ended and that the enslaved were now free.
-The celebration carries the connotation that until we’re all free, none of us are free.
+The celebration carries the an example of a thesis statement police brutality research questions connotation that until we’re all free, none of us are free.

-The Philadelphia Juneteenth Musicfest and Parade, started by the Pennsylvania Juneteenth Initiative, is a huge annual celebration attended by thousands where we join together to have fun, embrace our history and continue the tradition of Kujichagulia (self-determination).
+The Philadelphia Juneteenth Parade and Festival, started by the Pennsylvania Juneteenth Initiative, is the largest annual celebration in the nation attended by thousands where we join together to have fun, embrace our history and continue the tradition of Kujichagulia (self-determination).

 The first Philadelphia Juneteenth Parade and Festival took place on June 18, 2016.
 This event drew an audience of 5,000 people, 2 floats, 15 units and 50 vendors with the parade ending and the festival occurring at the African American Museum at 7th and Arch.
 And as they say “The rest is history”.